 If you prefer to work with someone in the same time zone as you, then you’ll want to find a virtual assistant based in the U.S. However, if you can work around the time difference you might consider a virtual assistant based in another country since they often work for cheaper rates.

 Traditional or Freelance Platforms

 You can find a real estate virtual assistant in a couple of different ways.

 One way to find a virtual assistant is to post a job listing on Indeed.com or Ziprecruiter.com.
 Specify whether you are looking for a part-time or full-time assistant and the job’s specific duties.
 Then, review the applications you receive, interview your top choices, and hire the best fit for you.

 If you go this route, create a contract with the person you hire, decide on a payment method and schedule, and gather the assistant’s W9 information for tax purposes.

 Another option is to search for help through freelancer platforms such as Fiverr.com, Upwork.com, onlinejobs.ph, or Freelancer.com.
 You can search based on the desired skills and experience you’re looking for, and invite potential candidates to apply for your job.

 These platforms take care of all the hiring paperwork for you and allow you to pay your assistant directly through the platform, reducing the risk of potential scams.

 How Much Does it Cost For a Virtual Assistant?

-The cost of a virtual assistant will depend on a few different factors, including how much experience the person has, how much work you need done, and the wage rate where he or she is located.
+The cost of a virtual assistant will depend on a few different factors, including how much experience the person has, how much work needs to be done, and the wage rate where he or she is located.